Hugging Face

 Transformers Library

-In 2017, researchers at Google and the University of Toronto released a ground-breaking paper introducing a new technology named ‘transformers’.
-Transformers, also known as foundation models, are language analysis attention mechanisms which take into account the relationship between all the words in a sentence, and can rank the importance of elements within sentences.
 By ranking each element, transformers can efficiently interpret complex and ambiguous elements of a sentence much faster than traditional sequential NLP models.
-The unique architecture of transformers make use of the parallel processing units found in GPUs for NLP training applications.
-Not all NLP training models use GPUs, but the industry is working toward making better use of GPUs for that purpose.
+The unique architecture of transformers makes use of the parallel processing units found in GPUs for NLP training applications.
+Not all NLP training models use GPUs, but their fit to the model architecture of NLPs makes them a favorite for that purpose.

 Hugging Face Hub